Julius-717/Kash-Pizza/README.md

 * Crust
 * Toppings
 * click on submit button
-* click on derivery clickable Imagen
+* click on derivery clickable Image

+## Known Bugs
+    None at the moment